 You should avoid using rat poison in your house though, as children or pets can mistakenly consume it and get sick.
 Rats can also spread it around the house before it gets them.
 If you do use poison, use it outside the house.

-Of course, the go to solution to a rat problem should be an exterminator.
-Exterminators are trained to thoroughly get rid of pests of all kind in a way that is safe for them and for you.
+Of course, the go-to solution to a rat problem should be an exterminator.
+Exterminators are trained to thoroughly get rid of pests of all kinds in a way that is safe for them and for you.